 Those who danced alone reported similar scores to those who did not dance, suggesting that the benefits of dancing for wellbeing are limited to those who dance in the company of other people.

 People who sing with others also have higher scores across almost all dimensions.
 Time to hit the karaoke bar?

 Interestingly, this was not the case for people who played an instrument.
 In general, their wellbeing was not significantly better than those who didn’t play an instrument at all, regardless of whether they played alone, with others, or both.
-The exception is that those who played both alone and with others reported higher satisfaction with community than those who did not play.
+The exception is that those who played both alone and with others reported higher satisfaction with the community than those who did not play.

-It’s clear that there’s a strong connection between music engagement and wellbeing, and the best way to reap the benefits is get out there and sing, dance or go to a gig with others.
+It’s clear that there’s a strong connection between music engagement and wellbeing, and the best way to reap the benefits is to get out there and sing, dance or go to a gig with others.
 Let’s do it!